Torrie Snyder, PhD, RNAssistant Professor/Undergraduate Programs Chair

 BSN, Carlow University

-Torrie Snyder received her BSN from Carlow University in 2001.
-She received her Master's degree in nursing education from Waynesburg University in 2010.
+Dr. Torrie Snyder received her BSN from Carlow University in 2001, a Master's degree in nursing education from Waynesburg University in 2010, and her Ph.D. in Instructional Management and Leadership in 2018 from Robert Morris University.

 Torrie has an extensive medical-surgical and community health background.
-Torrie has taught fundamentals, community, and adult medical-surgical nursing courses in pre-licensure and undergraduate nursing programs since 2010.
-She has been involved in curriculum development, as well as program evaluation.
+She has taught fundamentals, community, and adult medical-surgical nursing courses in pre-licensure and undergraduate nursing programs since 2010.

 - Student retention